thegirlSynth/telex-daily-summarization-and-troubleshooting/README.md

-# Telex AI-Powered Message Summarizer & Issue Analyzer Integration
+# Telex AI-Powered Daily Message Summarizer & Troubleshooting Assistant Integration

 ## Overview
 This integration for Telex (`telex.im`) logs messages sent to a channel, summarizes them using AI, detects potential issues, and suggests troubleshooting steps.
 The summary and analysis are then sent back to the channel.
 The message log resets after each summary to ensure fresh processing.